kattawar/canitstreamtome/PITCHME.md

 +++

 ## What can they do better?
-- Could have more data
+- Could have more data |
-- More instances per page
+- More instances per page |

 +++

 ## What puzzles us about their website?

--
+- No models have related instances of the same model |

 ---